Academic information in this section provides an overview of academic and student procedures and requirements.

 You will be notified by email when the request has been processed.
 If the request is complete, you will be provided with a course entry code to register for the appropriate course.

-- Course numbers are not always the same across Washington state colleges - your placement will be into the OC course that is the closest equivalent to where you placed at the previous school.
+- Course numbers are not always the same across Washington state colleges - your placement will be into the Olympic College course that is the closest equivalent to where you placed at the previous school.

-- Entry codes are good for one quarter only.
-If you do not enroll, you will need to make the request again for the next quarter if you still qualify.
+- Entry codes are good for one term only.
+If you do not enroll, you will need to make the request again for the next term if you still qualify.

-- Once you successfully complete a math and English course at OC you no longer will need to request reciprocity placement for subsequent terms.
+- Once you successfully complete a math and English course at Olympic College you no longer will need to request reciprocity placement for subsequent terms.

 |Decimal to letter grade comparison